initialcommit-com/git-dummy/README.md

 Generate dummy Git repositories and populate them with the desired number of commits, branches, and structure.

-Example: `$ git-dummy --commits=10 --branches=2 --diverge-at=3`
+Example: `$ git-dummy --commits=10 --branches=4 --merge=1`

-This will initialize a new Git repo in the current directory with 2 branches, each containing 10 commits.
+This will initialize a new Git repo in the current directory with 4 branches, each containing 10 commits, 1 of which is merged back into `main`.

 Note: All generated dummy repos have at minimum 1 branch called `main`.
 For dummies with multiple branches, branches are named `branch1, branch2, ..., branchN`.
 Each branch currently branches off of `main` at `--diverge-at` if supplied, or else a randomly chosen commit.
 The length of each branch is capped at the number of commits specified by `--commits`.
+Use `--merge=x,y,...,n` to select which branches get merged back into `main`.

 ## Use cases
 - Programatically generate Git repos for functional testing of Git tools
 - Decide how many commits and branches are generated
+- Select which branches get merged back into `main`
 - Mimic scenarios in real Git repos to practice on without touching real data
 - Generate Git demo repos to teach or learn from

 ## Features
 - Run a one-liner git-dummy command in the terminal to generate a dummy Git repo based on your parameters
-- Customize the repo name, path, number of commits, branches, and structure
+- Customize the repo name, path, number of commits, branches, merges, and structure

 ## Quickstart